 Dal makhani is vegetarian, but not traditionally vegan, as it gets its rich, velvety texture from butter and cream.
-That being said, dal makhani can easily be made vegan by substituting coconut oil or vegan butter and coconut cream for the dairy products.
-It is also gluten free, and high in fiber and protein.
+That being said, dal recipes can be made vegan by substituting coconut oil or vegan butter and coconut cream for the dairy products.
+Dal makhani is also gluten free, and high in fiber and protein.

-- Use whole, fresh spices if you can.
-While ground cumin could step in for the whole seeds in a pinch, the flavors you get from toasting whole spices at the time of cooking gives the finished dish far more depth and nuance.
+- Use whole, fresh spices if possible.
+While ground cumin could step in for the whole seeds in a pinch, the flavors you get from toasting whole spices right before cooking gives the finished dal makhani far more nuance and depth of flavor.

-- Slow cook it.
+- Cook low and slow.
 This allows the flavors to meld and build on one another.
-No need to rush the individual stages once you’ve assembled your sauce; give the beans and lentils plenty of time to soak up the spice notes and soften to a tender, melt-in-your-mouth texture.
+There’s no need to rush the individual stages of your dal makhani once you’ve assembled your sauce: give the beans and lentils plenty of time to soak up the spice notes and soften to a tender, melt-in-your-mouth texture.

-- Use black gram lentils.
-Though you could technically get away with substituting any conventional lentil, the flavor and texture of the urad dal is the most authentic.
-They can be found in any Indian grocery store, or online.
+- Use black gram lentils (urad dal).
+Though you could technically get away with substituting any conventional lentil, including green lentils the flavor and texture of urad dal will give you the most authentic dal makhani.
+Black gram lentils can be found in any Indian grocery store or online.

 How to Make Dal Makhani in a Pressure Cooker

 To make dal makhani in a pressure cooker, heat the butter or ghee in the pot and fry the cumin seeds and bay leaf until fragrant.
-Add the garlic, ginger, chillies, and onion; sauté until soft and golden brown.
+Add garlic, ginger, chillies, and onion, then sauté until soft and golden brown.
 Add soaked lentils with 4 cups water and season with salt.
 Pressure cook for 45 minutes, or 8-10 whistles.
-Open the lid, add the kidney beans and stir to combine.
+Relieve the pressure and open the lid, then add kidney beans and stir to combine.
 Continue to simmer for another 20 minutes, then add heavy cream, and simmer for another 10.
 Season to taste and serve with basmati rice.

 Easy Dal Makhani Recipe